scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

     :align: right

-Setting the Fourrier component above this frequency to zero and inverting the FFT with :func:`scipy.fftpack.ifft`, gives a filtered signal.
+Setting the Fourier component above this frequency to zero and inverting the FFT with :func:`scipy.fft.ifft`, gives a filtered signal.

 .. note::